lshreyas/lshreyas.github.io/about.md

 ### About
 I'm passionate about improving human health and society with data and technology, care deeply about human community and, enjoy deep conversations.
 Presently, I'm exploring AI for good applications as a [Threshold Venture Fellow](https://stvp.stanford.edu/tvf#Current-Cohort) and questions of fairness and interpretability in AI  as [Defense Innovation Scholar](https://gordianknot.stanford.edu/people/shreyas-lakhtakia) at [Stanford](https://msande.stanford.edu/).
+A third-person bio is [here](https://www.lakhtak.io/bio).

 ### Data Scientist turned AI Product Manager
 Previously, I was an AI product manager at [Flatiron Health](https://www.flatiron.com/), helping create one of the world's richest and most current datasets on [how cancer is being treated in the real world](https://flatiron.com/resources/using-machine-learning-to-reimagine-the-infrastructure-of-cancer-care) to further drug development and cancer research.